Localize and Socialize at WWDC 2013 Follow @BabbleOnTrans

 Professional iOS localization

 We love iPhone and iPad apps and are excited to help you localize your projects and test them in multiple languages.
-Whether you need your iPhone app localized into Spanish, Japanese, Russian or any other language, Babble-on is ready to help.
+Whether you need your iOS app localized into Spanish, Japanese, Russian or any other language, Babble-on is ready to help.